 Skills Recognition can save valuable time or give students the time to attempt additional competencies.

-Any student wishing to apply for Recognition of Prior Learning or Skills Recognition should obtain a copy of the College Skills Recognition information package from their Head of Department or College Office.
+Any student wishing to apply for Recognition of Prior Learning or Skills Recognition should obtain a copy of the college Skills Recognition information package from their HoD or college office.